-There is no lack of interesting and tasty food for you to try in Armenia.
-From traditional Armenian dishes, modern twists on the classics, and other international cuisines, finding delicious food will never be a problem.
+There is no shortage of interesting and tasty food for you to try in Armenia.
+Anything from traditional Armenian dishes, to classics with a modern twist as well as a big choice of international cuisines, is available for you.
+Finding delicious food here will never be a problem.

 1. Khorovats, or the Armenian barbecue

 There is no family gathering or occasion in Armenia without the famous khorovats.
-Apart from having a different taste than any other barbecue or stake, khorovats is considered to be Armenian legacy.
-Fathers teach the art of making khorovats to their sons, and so on.
-There is also an annual festival of khorovats held in September, in Akhtala, Tavush region.
+Apart from having a distinctive taste that is different from any other barbecue or stake, khorovats is considered to be a quintessential part of the Armenian legacy.
+The art of making khorovats is passed from one generation to the next and usually fathers teach their sons the techniques of a well executed khorovats.
+There is even an annual festival of khorovats held in September, in Akhtala, Tavush region!

 Tolma consists of meat, rice, and onion rolled up in fresh young grape leaves.
-This Armenian food is often eaten with matzoon (fermented milk) together with garlic.
-There is no New Year's Eve without Tolma in the central part of the festive table.
+This Armenian food is often eaten with matzoon (fermented milk) mixed with some garlic.
+No New Year's Eve feast is ever complete without a plate of Tolma at the center of the table.